stackforge/puppet-openstack/README.md

 So far, classes have been discussed as configuration interfaces used to deploy the openstack roles.
 This section explains how to apply these roles to actual nodes using a puppet site manifest.

-The default file name for the site manifest is site.pp.
+The default file name for the site manifest is `site.pp`.
 This file should be contained in the puppetmaster's manifestdir:

 * open source puppet - /etc/puppet/manifests/site.pp
 * Puppet Enterprise - /etc/puppetlabs/puppet/manifests/site.pp